galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 ## The Dockerfile

-If you need some help to start your Dockerfile you can always some inspiration from the previous interactve tools build in Galaxy.
-Go check some of the Dockerfiles for instance the one for the application [QGIS](https://github.com/usegalaxy-eu/docker-qgis) or for [ODV](https://github.com/bgruening/docker-odv/tree/main)
+If you need some help to start your Dockerfile you can always get some inspiration from the previous interactive tools built in Galaxy.
+Go check some of the Dockerfiles, for instance the one for the [QGIS](https://github.com/usegalaxy-eu/docker-qgis) application or for [ODV](https://github.com/bgruening/docker-odv/tree/main).

 > <tip-title>A brief primer on Docker</tip-title>
 > Docker allows an entire application context to be containerized.
 A typical web application consists of an operating system, installed dependancies, web server configuration, database configuration and, of course, the codebase of the software itself.
 A Docker container can encapsulate all of these components in a single "image", which can be run on any machine with Docker installed.